atomaszewicz/Bond/RStudio/Analysis.md

 |IMDB|19|-13|-0.21|5.5|-4.6|
 |Avg|35.5|-26.4|-0.69|14|-12|

-The largest change was a 48 point boost between films, the smallest a -33 point drop, and on average, the films dropped about -0.7 points between films.
-So overall it appears the films have dropped in quality very slightly.
-Furthermore, the max is always larger than the min (in absolute value), the mean>0 is always greater than the mean<0 and yet the overall mean is always negative!
-This means that there must be more negative changes than positive ones, but that the positive changes are generally larger (this is verified in Appendix B).
-Interpreting this result, we say that generally people think the movies are worse than the last one, but when they think it has improved, they are very enthusiastic about it, giving the new film very high ratings.
+The average change between films is -0.7 despite the fact that the mean>0 is always greater than the mean<0 (in absolute value) and that the biggest jump is always larger than the biggest drop (in absolute value).
+That means that audiences find most films worse than the last one, but when a film is better, they are very enthusiastic about the improvment (see Appendix B for a numerical study of this).

+In terms of specific metrics, we once again see that IMDb's ratings are quite muffled,

 Before we graph these results, we add a column of the sign of the change to help visualization the positive/negatrive gain/loss in score
 ```R